 Why are we dermatologists?

 There are a million reasons why a GP may choose to do further study and become a dermatologist, despite how long it takes and the stringent requirements.
 Not every doctor starts out medical school wanting to go on to be a dermatologist.
 In fact, many start out with many other dreams for their medical career and switch specialties during training.

-In dermatology, you can have fun.
-Yes, it does sound strange when you think of what’s involved (pus, rashes, varicose veins, skin cancers), but it’s true.
-Dermatology is a great specialist area for visual people since you can usually see what’s going on.
+In dermatology, there are many skin issues and diseases that will keep a doctor busy and you must have a passion for all things skin.
+Yes, it does sound strange when you think of what’s involved (pus, rashes, varicose veins, skin cancers), but it’s very rewarding.
+Dermatology is a great specialist area for visual people since you can often have a clear picture initially of what’s going on.
 Symptoms are more obvious than in some other disciplines.

 Cosmetic dermatology – what are the requirements and how long does it take?

 There are plenty of research opportunities in skin, hair and nails that relate to many other medical practice specialty areas, including microbiology, immunology, and of course cosmetic medicine.
 Many dermatologists enjoy the cosmetic elements of dermatology since they aren’t necessarily dealing with a skin disease all the time, but get to work small miracles with skin using some pretty high-tech state-of-the-art devices and treatments.

 These small miracles help people feel better about themselves, which is very rewarding and not something that many other doctors get to bear witness to quite as often.
 This might include improving the appearance of facial scarring, using lip filler to improve lip movement in someone managing a speech impediment, or administering muscle relaxants to remove a deep groove in the forehead.
 Cosmetic medicine is not just about getting a better Insta selfie – it can deeply change, for the better, a person’s perception of themselves.